ttriggs/grape-api-practice/README.md

 [![Build Status](https://travis-ci.org/ttriggs/grape-api-practice.svg?branch=master)](https://travis-ci.org/ttriggs/grape-api-practice) [![Coverage Status](https://coveralls.io/repos/ttriggs/grape-api-practice/badge.svg)](https://coveralls.io/r/ttriggs/grape-api-practice)

 ##About
-Simple record storing and retrieval app with a command line utility (cli.rb) and Grape API to interface with the redis database.
+Simple record storing and retrieval app with a command line utility (cli.rb) and [Grape](https://github.com/intridea/grape) API to interface with the redis database.

-##CLI (made with gli gem):
+##CLI (made with the [gli](https://github.com/davetron5000/gli) gem):
 Note: Be sure to have ```redis-server``` running when using the CLI

 Run ```./cli.rb help``` to see accepted commands: